Niniek Kun Naryatie: Diplomatic career

-Niniek was initially uninterested in pursuing a diplomatic career due to the transition from an from an activist and assistant lecturer to a civil servant and a diplomat with frequent relocation.
+Niniek was initially uninterested in pursuing a diplomatic career due to the transition from an activist and assistant lecturer to a civil servant and a diplomat with frequent relocation.
 Despite this, she decided to apply for the foreign department after being convinced by Rahadi Ramelan, his thesis advisor.
 Before taking the examination application, her father briefed her on global political dynamics and Indonesia's international position.
 She eventually passed the exam and completed her basic diplomatic education in 1985.

-Her diplomatic career began at the information, social, and cultural section of the embassy in Washington D.C., United States, from 1987 to 1991 with the rank of third secretary.
-During her posting in Washington, she met Sisjugo Tjahjono Siswojo, a local staff at the embassy in Washington D.C. who was also an artist specializing in Javanese arts, photography, and performing arts.
+Her diplomatic career began at the information, social, and cultural section of the embassy in Washington, D.C., United States, from 1987 to 1991 with the rank of third secretary.
+During her posting in Washington, she met Sisjugo Tjahjono Siswojo, a local staff at the embassy in Washington, D.C., who was also an artist specializing in Javanese arts, photography, and performing arts.
 After marrying him and giving birth to her first child, she took a two-year leave without pay to take care of her family.
 Although she considered resigning from the foreign ministry, her husband's advice convinced her to continue her career as a diplomat.

 Niniek continued her career in 1994, returning to the foreign ministry as a junior diplomat in the directorate for multilateral economic cooperation.
 After a two-year stint in the directorate, she undertook a first-level administrative staff and leadership training (Pendidikan dan Pelatihan Staf dan Pimpinan Administrasi Tingkat Pertama, Diklat SPAMA) and a mid-level diplomatic course and was promoted to the diplomatic rank of second secretary.
 She was then posted in the economic section at the embassy in Ankara, Turkey, from 1996 to 2000.

 By the end of her career in Turkey, Niniek was promoted to the diplomatic rank of first secretary, and returned to serve in the foreign ministry's trade relations directorate from 2001 to 2002 and in the south-south cooperation from 2002 to 2003.
 She completed her senior diplomatic education in 2002 and by 2003 was posted at the economic section of the embassy in New Delhi with the rank of counsellor.
 She was promoted to the diplomatic rank of minister counsellor in 2006, becoming the embassy's head of chancery.

 She returned to Indonesia in 2007 and became the deputy director (chief of subdirectorate) for NGOs in the foreign ministry.
 During this period, in 2009 she attended an international course on migration law in San Remo, Italy.
 From 3 January 2011 to 28 November 2012, Niniek became the chief of the health ministry's center for foreign cooperation.
 During her tenure, she represented Indonesia as a delegate in the 65th World Health Assembly.